To Read Now

 Naming and Shaming

 Note that any publicized boycott effectively constitute naming and shaming as well.
 Any number of examples could be cited, but this is a campaign from Marcellus Drilling News (MDN) urging readers/members to boycott the clothing company Patagonia because it advocated against (among other things) a proposed natural gas pipeline in the Eastern United States.
 MDN names and shames Patagonia while explaining its rationale for a boycott.
 In short, it's difficult to run an effective boycott campaign without naming and shaming, but naming and shaming can be done without boycotting.
-(In related nonmarket news, Patagonia boycotted Utah's outdoor trade show last year over a disagreement about Bears Ears National Monument.)
+(In related nonmarket news, Patagonia recently boycotted Utah's outdoor trade show over a disagreement about Bears Ears National Monument.)

 The party that initiates such an action will have a first-mover advantage, giving it the opportunity to frame an issue and make allegations that often take the target off guard, unprepared to make a quick and effective public response.
 In the Harley Davidson example above, it was difficult for the firm to counteract Trump's argument because he had successfully framed the issue as one of Harley Davidson needlessly killing American jobs, even though the EU tariffs were projected to cost the company upwards of $100 million in 2018 and that the tariffs were levied as a response to steel and aluminum tariffs levied by the Trump Administration.
 Often, by the time the "named and shamed" responds, the issue is already framed.

 Interest groups may use a firm’s annual shareholders meeting as an opportunity to question the company in a venue where the exchange will be reported to the public.
 Shareholder resolutions that make it onto the proxy ballot may influence a firm's practices, regardless of whether or not the resolution passes.
 (These resolutions are non-binding, and thus do not have to be followed.)
 This may also result in a formal filing with the Securities and Exchange Commission (a move to public politics), as discussed in the previous lesson.
 We'll address this more in this week's Lesson 3 questions.